amperity/amperity-docs/amperity_modals/source/destination_active_campaign.rst

 Requirements
 ==================================================

-This destination has the following requirements.
+..
+TODO: This destination has the following requirements.

 #.
-The API key for your instance of |destination-name|.
+The API key and base URL for your |destination-name| account.

 #.
-The ActiveCampaign API `endpoint URL <https://developers.activecampaign.com/reference/url>`__.

-   The |destination-name| API is rate limited to 5 requests per second.
+The name of a `contacts list <https://help.activecampaign.com/hc/en-us/articles/360000030559-How-to-create-a-list-in-ActiveCampaign>`__ in |destination-name| that will be managed by Amperity.
+This can be the name of an existing list or a new list.

 #.
-The name of a `user group <https://help.activecampaign.com/hc/en-us/articles/115000090164#setting-user-permissions-create-user-groups-0-0>`__ that exists in |destination-name| and has permission to view and interact with the contact list.
+The name of a `user group <https://help.activecampaign.com/hc/en-us/articles/115000090164#setting-user-permissions-create-user-groups-0-0>`__ to which Amperity will send data.
+This group must exist in |destination-name| and must have permission to view and interact with the contact list.

    You must log into |destination-name| as a member of the specified user group to have access to the contact list that is managed by Amperity.

 #.
-The name of a `contacts list <https://help.activecampaign.com/hc/en-us/articles/360000030559-How-to-create-a-list-in-ActiveCampaign>`__ in |destination-name|.
-This can be the name of an existing list or a new list.

-#.
-A query or campaign that outputs from Amperity the fields that map to the contacts in |destination-name|.
+A query or campaign must be configured to provide the set of fields that are added to the contacts list in |destination-name|.
+A valid email address must be included.

 Settings
 ==================================================

-Configure the following settings.
+..
+TODO: Configure the following settings.

 **Group name**